 ||2 consecutive years - alternating terms of theory/labs with clinical placements in the field

-It is highly recommended that required entrance courses be completed within the past six years.
-If more than six years has elapsed, upgrading the required subjects is suggested.
-This is due to the heavy emphasis on math and physics in the CNC MRAD curriculum.
+Required entrance courses, must be completed within the past 5 years.
+If more than five years has elapsed, upgrading the pre-requisite courses is mandatory, unless an exception is granted by the Dean of the School of Health Sciences.
+This is due to the heavy emphasis on these subject areas in the CNC MRAD program.

 March 31 is the deadline to submit applications and all qualifying documentation for the September intake of the Medical Radiography Technology Diploma program.
 The program does accept applications after March 31 if seats are available.